 - Better than an infographic, a video (or more aptly, an explainer video) provides more information to you in organized format than any other form of content.

 - YouTube channels like Vox and Oversimplified are popular for a reason.
-Their video content boils down complex content into infographic videos that are easily digestible.
+Their video content boils down complex content into easily digestible infographic videos.

 - Combining your website content with a video can help you gain some serious benefits for your website in gaining traction and traffic.

 - Once your website is up and running, you need to have comments enabled or a contact form at your disposal.

 - Comments and emails are a great way to gain insights, reply to readers, and new content ideas.

 - The majority of some websites’ content is entirely made up of user-generated content.
 With it, you can never run out of content to write.